slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Courage is doing what you are afraid to do.
 There can be no courage unless you are scared."
 -- Eddie Rickenbacker*

-> *"A man of courage is also full of faith."
--- Cicero*

 > *"The Roman army rule: action removes fear."
 -- Nassim Taleb*